Home

 Microsoft Office requires full WebDAV Class 2 support, it would not work with tunneling.

-The OnResponse event fires when the data is received from server.
-In your event handler you can update any data received from server.
+The OnResponse event fires when the data is received from the server.
+In your event handler, you can update any data received from the server.

 function onResponse(responceData) {